Skip to main content

 5 mentions Positive Neutral Negative

-• “This game is a roguelite with a fun story centered around raising a dragon girl who becomes stronger by eating to fight off big evil bad guys.
-The game features very unique and awesome character designs, and each character has distinct personalities and interactions.”
+• “This game is a roguelite with a fun story centered around raising a dragon girl who becomes stronger by eating to fight big evil bad guys.
+It has unique and awesome character design, with each character having distinct personalities and interactions.
+My favorite is Ulupica, she’s very adorable.”

-• “This game's incredibly charming, with the core concept of balancing feeding your dragon girl and maintaining her as a relatively normal kid being really enjoyable, especially with the temptation of huge stat boosts.
-Plus, every character design is lovely.”
+• “This game's incredibly charming, with a core concept of balancing feeding your dragon girl and maintaining her as a relatively normal kid.
+It’s really enjoyable, especially with the temptation of huge stat boosts, plus every character design is lovely.”

 • “Really love the charming and cute art style, character design, and narrative.”